dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/podman.md

   `/etc/certs/yourdomain.crt` is the harbor self-signed certificate configuration file.

-- Set the configuration of the containerd for harbor with self-signed certificates, you need to change the `client.dfinit.config.containerRuntime.crio.registries` configuration, `yourdomain.com` is the harbor registry host address.
+- Set the configuration of the containerd for harbor with self-signed certificates, you need to change the `client.dfinit.config.containerRuntime.podman.registries` configuration, `yourdomain.com` is the harbor registry host address.
 CRI-O skips TLS verification by default (no certificate required).

 ```yaml